 If you suspect a scam or receive a call by someone stating to be a Medicare representative, use an Android or iPhone app to search by phone number.
 If the number is blocked, restricted or unavailable, hang up immediately.

 Block calls on your iPhone to cut down on annoyance or the urge to answer.

 If you suspect Medicare fraud, report it immediately to StopMedicareFraud.gov, or call Medicare directly at 1-800-633-4227.

 The scammer claims to be from Microsoft or Apple Tech Support.
 He reports a serious issue on your computer and offers to fix the problem for a fee.
 You should report the calls to the company the caller claims to represent.

 Unpaid Utility Bill

-The caller says your utilities will be cut off unless you make a payment immediately.
+The caller threatens disconnection of utilities unless you make a payment immediately.

 Caller promises to help immigrants with documents or citizenship.